California Assembly passes bill mandating porn film condoms

-SACRAMENTO Calif.
-A bill requiring pornographic film actors to wear condoms during sex scenes easily passed the California State Assembly on Tuesday despite resistance from most of the adult film industry.
+SACRAMENTO, Calif.
+May 27 A bill requiring pornographic film actors to wear condoms during sex scenes easily passed the California State Assembly on Tuesday despite resistance from most of the adult film industry.

 The bill would also require employers to test pornography film actors regularly for sexually transmitted diseases.